 This page is laid out for easy navigation via JAWS:

-Note: This version ends support for JAWS 10.0 and older.
+Note: This script version ends support for JAWS 10.0 and older.
 Going forward, these scripts will support the latest update to JAWS 11.0 and newer JAWS versions only, due to significant changes in the JAWS scripting language introduced in JAWS 11.
-Those needing to run JAWS 10 or older may still use the older 4.2 script release with older TeamTalk versions or run newer TeamTalk versions without scripts.
+Those needing to run JAWS 10 or older may still use the older 4.2 script version with older TeamTalk versions or run newer TeamTalk versions without scripts.

 Documentation of script usage and features can be viewed by typing Insert+F1 twice in quick succession from within TeamTalk while these scripts are running.